 Nerds Are Virgins: "Sorry, I wasn't in the A/V club.
 I had sex instead."
 Never the Selves Shall Meet: Parodied like many, many other Time Travel tropes.
 New First Comics New Powers as the Plot Demands: Nice Job Breaking It, Hero: Wonderita gives CinnaMan a bright idea.
 Ninja Pirate Zombie Robot: Shark versus Ape!
 Not Quite Flight: Wonderella can jump hella high.
 "Not Wearing Pants" Dream: When giving a graduation speech.
 Number of the Beast: Wonderella's house number is 616.
 Oh Crap: Wonderella sees her mom about to sing a rap song.
 Oh, Cisco!: Wonderella Sr. says a weak joke and everyone laughs.
 Old Shame: Hitlerella has one of these In-Universe.
 Want to see it?
 Click here.
 Omnidisciplinary Scientist: Dr. Shark, though he's supposedly a biology professor.
 Anyone else with the slightest scientific leanings shows it, too.
 Dana: What exactly are you a doctor of, anyway?
 Dr. Shark: Oh, who remembers anymore?
-The Only One Allowed to Defeat You: KGBetty can't be Wonderella's arch nemesis.
+Once a Season: Around St. Patrick's Day, Dana and Rita attempt to catch a Leprechaun in hopes of getting his gold, only to be teleported into another dimension, area, or time period.
+Usually after being tricked, Dana exclaims "Aw bitches!"
+The Only One Allowed to Defeat You: Neither KGBetty nor Jokerella can be Wonderella's arch nemesis.
 Hitlerella already is.
 Orifice Evacuation: It seems Wonderella can puke out a large octopus to squish enemies. note Orphaned Series: Justin Pierce's previous webcomic, Killroy And Tina (which he dropped largely in favor of working on Wonderella) Overly-Long Gag: Wonderella's mother recruits her nemeses to repeat the words "baby" and "babies" over and over in place of any actual plans.
 Paper-Thin Disguise: Wonderella never removes her tiara, and the collar of her shirt makes a "W" shape, exactly like her costume's.
 Parodied Trope: About 90% of the strips.
 The Parody Patrick Stewart Speech: With Patrick Stewart, even.
 Peek-a-Bangs: The blonde terrorist lady, in the spy story, has one.
 Pimped-Out Dress: Her outfit in a prison that Martha Stewart designed.
 Pink Means Feminine: Wonderita will not accept a Ring of Power that's any other color.
 Pink Product Ploy: Wonderita plays a game with a guitar controller that's pink.
 Piranha Problem: Hitlerella has a piranha tank that she drops Wonderella into.
 Wonderella's inedible to the piranhas, so they just make friends with her.
 Pity the Kidnapper: Wonderita gets Hitlerella to just let her go.
 Politically Incorrect Hero: For a given value of "hero".
 Positive Discrimination: Queen Beetle, the black female superheroine, who is intelligent, well-mannered, and with an actual functioning moral compass — very much in contrast with the lead.
 The Power Of ROCK: But will it work against ? bears Primary-Color Champion: Wonderella's and Wonderella Sr.'s outfits are blue, with red capes, and some yellow on their tiaras.
 The Problem with Pen Island: 2012's NoNadVentures.com April Fools' Day gag.
 Product Placement: Parodied in Wonderella's own comic-within-the-comic.
 Public Domain Character: Lampshaded Public Service Announcement: Don't drink cheap booze until you're already sloshed.
 Puff of Logic: Wonderella beats WHITE SPACE this way.
 Pun: Many examples.
 A French supervillain who can split herself into three people? .
 Paris Troika Pun-Based Title: Every single comic has a punny title.
 Punch Clock Hero: Taken pretty much to the limit.
 A Rare Sentence: In the Tiny Newsbox, in reference to this comic: Due to overwhelming reader response, I have added breasts to the space dinosaur cowboy.
 This was not a statement I was expecting to make today (or ever), but your logic is irrefutable and I am not above admitting my own mistakes.
 The Real Heroes: Not according to Wonderella.
 Reverse Polarity: Here.

 Wonderella Sr.: Not so fast, Hitlerella!
 I reversed the polarity of your pulse cannon half an hour ago!
 The only one getting blasted with radiation is you!
 Rogues Gallery Runaway Bride: Here, even though she apparently already eloped with the guy.
 Running Gag: Russian Reversal: In Soviet Russia, water softens YOU!
 Ruthless Modern Pirates Saving Christmas: With Jesus.
 Screw Yourself: In one strip, the main character is split into two individuals, each representing a part of her personality.
 One Wonderella asks whether they have to have sex with each other to fix the problem.
 The other Wonderella says she’s straight but is willing to "lay back".
 Doctor Shark eventually solves the problem without any intercourse.
 Shooting Superman: Referenced here.
 Shout-Out Shown Their Work: When Wonderella discovers Blotter, Dr. Shark informs her on that that she has Trichomoniasis, and actually details the correct treatment option.
 Sidekick: Wonderita, who serves as a ditzy foil to Wonderella.
 Spoof Aesop: "If most people don't care about something, nobody should."
 In the first appearance of Dr. Shark, everybody in town gets turned into sharks and dies.
 The mouseover text tells us "Don't make the same mistakes these people did.
 Don't be sharks."
 Squee: Hitlerella is so excited to see Wonderella Sr. Stealth Pun: But spelled out in the alt text.
 Happens again with another bit of Alt Text - "Camel jokes are the last straw".
 Stepford Smiler: Wonderita, the sidekick, lays it down.
 "Silly!
 Human ladies are always supposed to smile, even when we aren't happy at all!
 See?"
 Name-dropped by Wonderella during one of her typical ads—this one for "The Titanicker".
 Stupid Jetpack Hitler: Wonderella's Arch-Enemy, the aptly named Hitlerella, is constantly coming up with new, strange devices to annoy Wonderella with.
 Suckiness Is Painful: Wonderella is literally set on fire by her mother's awful attempt at rapping.
 Super Hero: Wonderella, technically—she's got the "super" but not the "hero", and seems to have gotten the label mostly because she has powers and on average causes more good than harm.
 Her colleagues are mostly exasperated at her antics.
 Superheroes Wear Capes: Most of the superheroes of the strip wear capes or cloaks.
 Super Hero Origin: Wonderella's is a parody/pastiche of Superman's and Wonder Woman's.
 Taken for Granite: Happens to Dana in one strip, and it's even the title of that installment.
 Take That: At so many things.
 Tampon Run: Wonderella sends her ninja squad on one.
 Temporal Paradox: So going back in time to fix an already broken past negates the reason for going back to the past...
 Theme Naming: Wonderella, Hitlerella, and Jokerella.
 When our heroine meets plant-based villainess The Orchid, she suggests "Flowerella" instead.